Ryan Bollinger: Haar Disciples

 On February 1, 2017, Bollinger signed with the Haar Disciples, and played in the Bundesliga in Germany.
 After the season, he was named the best pitcher of the Southern League.
 Bollinger pitched to a 10-1 record and 0.76 ERA, and allowed only 12 walks in 106.0 innings pitched.
 He also broke the Bundesliga single-season strikeout record, with his 178 strikeouts on the year being 14 more than the previous record.

 He also pitched for the Brisbane Bandits of the Australian Baseball League during the 2017–18 season.
 He returned to the Bandits for the 2018–19 season.

 New York Yankees

 On December 16, 2017, Bollinger signed a minor league contract with the New York Yankees organization.
-He began the 2018 season with the Scranton/Wilkes-Barre RailRiders of the Class AAA International League, where he pitched in two games, and then pitched for the Trenton Thunder of the Class AA Eastern League.
+He began the 2018 season with the Scranton/Wilkes-Barre RailRiders of the Triple–A International League, where he pitched in two games, and then pitched for the Trenton Thunder of the Double–A Eastern League.
 The Yankees promoted Bollinger to the major leagues on May 23, and optioned him back to Trenton the next day, without Bollinger making his major league debut.
 He was outrighted to Trenton on May 27, removing him from the Yankees' 40-man roster.
 He was then added to the 25-man roster on July 31.
 He optioned to Trenton on August 1, and designated for assignment on September 1.
 He returned to Scranton/Wilkes-Barre.
 Bollinger declared free agency on October 8, 2018.